 He still wasn’t moving and the EMT was there.

-Some how the waiting turned into bordom.
-It was all because he wasn’t really a person, he didn’t have a family who were going to be devistated with him gone.
+Some how the waiting turned into boredom.
+It was all because he wasn’t really a person, he didn’t have a family who were going to be devastated with him gone.
 He didn’t have a future of any type, he was just a cut out piece of paper acting out a script in a play.
-Or we just thought that to avoid facing our own mortality.
+Or we just thought to avoid facing our own mortality.

 But he does.
-He had a family that loves him.
+He has a family that loves him.
 He is the same age as me.
-He is a real person and I thank God.
+He is a real person and I celebrate those facts.

-I thank Him that the man had his life and I still can’t say that I watched a man die.
+I thank God that the man has his life and I thank God that I still can’t say that I watched a man die.

 this is amazing.